mcSamuelDataSci/CACommunityBurden/myCBD/technical.md

 <div style = 'font-size:16px;font-weight: bold;font-family:"Times New Roman", Times, serif';>

+- Note regarding YEAR or Year Group
+  - At the County and State levels of geography, YEAR is the individual year of death, with current data from 2001 to 2017.
+At the Community and Census Tract levels of geography, all data are displayed for the years 2013 to 2017 combined.
+These years are combined for statistical stability, so that for these more granular levels of geography, the displayed data are still meaningful, and not just the result of random fluctuations.

 - Key definitions
   - Communities:  Throughout the CCB, communities are defined by Medical Service Study Areas (MSSAs), a unique California geographic designation based on aggregation of census tracts, constructed by the California Office of Statewide Health Planning and Development (OSHPD) with each decennial census [CHHS/OSHPD/MSSA](https://oshpd.maps.arcgis.com/home/item.html?id=a20100c4bf374bd081bb49b82cbaaac3#overview).
 MSSAs provide the CCB with a good surrogate for &quot;communities&quot; because: